 Market risks relating to the Company's operations result primarily from changes in interest rates and changes in foreign currency exchange rates.
 The Company is exposed to market risk related to changes in interest rates and selectively uses derivative financial instruments, including forward contracts and swaps, to manage these risks.
-During the second quarter of 2016 the Company entered into several forward contracts to purchase pounds sterling to hedge two deferred payments due in connection with the acquisition of Plastique.
+During 2016 the Company entered into several forward contracts to purchase pounds sterling (GBP) to hedge two deferred payments (one due in January 2018 and one due in January 2019) due in connection with the acquisition of Plastique.
+In addition, the Company's Canadian subsidiary Morgan Schaffer has entered into foreign exchange contracts to manage foreign currency risk as a portion of their revenue is denominated in U.S. dollars.
 All derivative instruments are reported on the balance sheet at fair value.
-The derivative instruments are designated as cash flow hedges and the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.
-See the further discussion regarding the Company's market risks in "Market Risk Analysis," above.
+For derivative instruments designated as cash flow hedges, the gain or loss on the derivative is deferred in accumulated other comprehensive income until recognized in earnings with the underlying hedged item.
+See further discussion regarding the Company's market risks in "Market Risk Analysis," above.